How the sessions work (individual and group presentations)

 Edge Hill students can access further support via this learning services page.

-Edge Hill presenters are asked to upload their presentation to a central onedrive folder, a link will be shared directly with you.
+Presenters are asked to upload their presentation to a central onedrive folder, a link has been shared directly with you (for group presentations, this was sent to the person who submitted the abstract).

-These will be available for you to open in the parallel session.
+These documents will be available for you to open in the parallel session.

-All presenters are advised to have a backup copy of your presentation: a memory stick or the presentation being accessible via the cloud is recommended.
+All presenters are advised to have a backup copy of your presentation: e.g. a memory stick or the presentation being accessible via the cloud is recommended.
+Please note Edge Hill University presenters, you will need to access onedrive online, if this is your backup option.

 Venue Information

-All rooms are set up with standard IT equipment for conference presentations including computers and digital screens, and connectors for laptops.
+All rooms are set up with standard IT equipment for conference presentations including computers and digital projector / screens.

-You may wish to bring a remote pointer with you or you are welcome to sit at the presenter desk.
+Please bring a remote pointer with you if you wish to use one.
+You are welcome to sit at the presenter desk if you prefer.

-Several rooms also have touchscreens.
-An Edge Hill University colleague will be available in the room to support you at the start of the session.
+An Edge Hill University colleague will be available in the room to support you setting up at the start of the session.

 During the event

-Please aim to arrive 5-10 minutes before the panel is due to start, so that you can introduce yourself to the chair.
+Please aim to arrive 5-10 minutes before the panel is due to start, so that you can introduce yourself to the chair (if your session time permits).

 If you’re in a later session, please try and find the session chair before your session – this makes everything easier.
-Colleagues at the “welcome” desk can introduce you to your chair if you are having problems finding them, they will be happy to help.
+Colleagues at the “information desk” (Ground floor IT room) can introduce you to your chair if you are having problems finding them, they will be happy to help.